 This young man was placed on respite but become a long-term placement because his challenging behaviour improved dramatically under the couple's care.
-Joanne and Stephen successfully applied to become his permanent foster parents, which means Joanne and Stephen are his forever family.
+Joanne and Stephen successfully

 For Joanne, watching young people blossom in her care has made fostering the greatest job she's ever had.
 She said, "Watching children achieve the unexpected is the best part about fostering.
 Small achievements, such as witnessing them read their first book or achieving their first educational award, are all huge milestones for these young people, yet they are accomplishments that so many others take for granted.
 There's no greater sense of satisfaction than knowing that you're making a difference to a child's life".